Willgunter/Discord-Clone/README.md

 - 1/20/2024
     - FINALLY got form to work, had problems linking default channels w/ server but I fixed them.
 Server images now display on the screen, although they aren't custum tailored to specific server yet (have to get angular storage to work).
 Also, links technically work but I have to work on routing and stuff for them to not display the wrong thing.
+    - Not completely sure about how to solve file image problem thing but i've literally been working on this thing for like 5-6 hours today so maybe I need to take a break and come back later?